ashleyerffmeyer/liri-bot/README.md

 ### Read Commands from file

-Use the following command to take the text inside of the `random.txt` file and then the text to call one of LIRI's commands:
+Use the following command to take the text inside of the `random.txt` file and then use the text to call one of LIRI's commands:

     $ node liri.js do-what-it-says